KristofferC/QOI.jl/README.md

 The benchmarks here compares the speed of encoding/decoding images with QOI.jl and PNGFiles.jl (which uses `libpng`) It is supposed to mimic https://qoiformat.org/benchmark/.
+The images used in the benchmark are taken from `TestImages.jl`, specifically, all the PNG images in https://testimages.juliaimages.org/stable/imagelist/.
-The benchmark was run on Linux on a 12th Gen Intel(R) Core(TM) i9-12900K CPU.
+The benchmarks was run on Linux on a 12th Gen Intel(R) Core(TM) i9-12900K CPU.
+They can be repeated by running the `benchmark/runbenchmarks.jl` file with the associated environment.

 `autumn_leaves.png` 105x140 57.42kB